yan-soon/tp/docs/DeveloperGuide.md

    Expected: All required modules are displayed in the result display.
 Modules already in the 'Completed Modules' list in GradPad would not be displayed in the 'Required Modules' list.

 1. Test case: `requiredddd` <br>
-   Expected: Required modules are not displayed. _Unknown command format_ message is shown in the result display.
+   Expected: Required modules are not displayed. _Unknown command_ message is shown in the result display.

 #### Show available Science Modules